-- Clear low-E coated insulated glass is to be used in custom designed curtain wall, as used in the International Arrivals Hall. - As translucent insulating panel is used as a secondary glazing material at Concourses B, C, and D, new concourses may also use translucent insulating panel in a similar manner.
-Presently, Concourses B, C, and D use translucent insulating panels by "Kalwall." - Gray glass that is lighter than, but still compatible with, the existing dark gray glass at the Main Terminal shall be utilized in Main Terminal extensions. - Translucent glazing will be required where visibility must be obscured.
-In such cases, fritted glazing is preferred over sandblasting.
-Sandblasted finish to be used only in areas not accessible to the public. - Insulated glass shall be double glazed, dual sealed units, with air space between panes hermetically sealed with sealant at the perimeter of the unit. - Vision glass shall be heat strengthened. - Radar reflection on glass must be taken into consideration.
-For all airside exterior glazing, refer to "FAA Requirements" in Section 1. - Specify performance criteria for solar energy transmittance, shading co-efficient, ultraviolet transmittance, visible light transmittance and infrared transmittance. - Exterior windows to have a Sound Transmission Class (STC) rating of 38 minimum.
+CATEGORIES Window Wall ACCEPTABLE MATERIALS Clear insulated glass with low-E coating Clear insulated glass with low-E coating, with frit pattern Translucent laminated glass Anodized Aluminum Mullions NOTES Frit is used on windows.
+Bird Control at parapets, pipes, and horizontal mullions Silicone sealants are not acceptable except for glazing systems designed for silicone joints.
+All exterior envelope penetrations subject to weather shall have redundancy built into the weatherproofing.
+Clear low-E coated insulated glass is to be used in custom designed curtain wall, as used in the International Arrivals Hall.
+Insulated glass shall be double glazed, dual sealed units, with air space between panes hermetically sealed with sealant at the perimeter of the unit.
+Vision glass shall be heat strengthened.
+Radar reflection on glass must be taken into consideration.
+For all airside exterior glazing, refer to "FAA Requirements" in Section 1.
+Specify performance criteria for solar energy transmittance, shading co-efficient, ultraviolet transmittance, visible light transmittance and infrared transmittance.
+Exterior windows to have a Sound Transmission Class (STC) rating of 38 minimum.
+LOCATIONS Building Exterior

-Building Exterior